leojellimann/Presentation-of-myself/README.md

 You can find in this repository a presentation of my skills

 # 💫 About Me:
-I'm a French 23yo Computer Science Engineer. <br>I built a mobile social network in React Native for my friends, to share our favorite musics together
+I'm a French 23yo Computer Science Engineer. <br>I built a mobile social network in React Native for my friends, to share our favorite music together

 ## 🌐 Socials: